Accel Leadership Program

 Build leadership skills through real-world problem-solving

 The Accel Leadership Program (ALP) develops entrepreneurial leaders through case-based team learning.
-Each year, 16 technically-minded Stanford graduate and co-term students from across the University solve real-world problems with fellows and mentors.
-Students work in teams with a high growth venture CEO to create and present a case study on a real-world business problem.
-Over six-months, Accel Fellows build life-long community and learn about startup strategy, organizational structure, fundraising, leading and scaling technical ventures, and operating models.
+Each year, 16 Stanford graduate and co-term students from across the University solve real-world problems with fellows and mentors.
+Students work in teams with a high-growth venture CEO to create and present a case study on a real-world business problem.
+Over six months, Accel Fellows build a lifelong community and learn about startup strategy, organizational structure, fundraising, leading and scaling technical ventures, and operating models.
 Students will also have the opportunity to attend in-person site visits at local Silicon Valley start-ups throughout the year.

 Current Cohort